gazebosim/docs/contributing.md

 ## Writing Tests

-Most Ignition libraries use [GTest](http://code.google.com/p/googletest) for general testing and [QTest](http://doc.qt.io/qt-5/qtest.html) for GUI tests.
+Most Gazebo libraries use [GTest](http://code.google.com/p/googletest) for general testing and [QTest](http://doc.qt.io/qt-5/qtest.html) for GUI tests.
 There are a few kinds of tests: